LengSann/LSPortfolio/README.md

 # Leng Portfolio

 ## Introduction
 This project is my first project on github.
 I used Google web font, bootstrap, bootstrap-icon, boxicons, aos libraries in this project.
-The info related to my education background and working experienced not completed.
+The info related to my education backgrounds and working experiences not completed.
 I use lorem texts in some parts of the text.
-All contact informations are my real contact.
+Moreover, I used npm commands to download the libraries and link to my first project.
+It worked well for offline (https://github.com/LengSann/lengportfolio), but when I uploaded to github online, it has a problem (https://lengsann.github.io/lengportfolio/) for view.
+Hence, I used all libraries with url links only.
+Finally, all contact informations are my real contact.
 You can contact me through any kind of social media or mail.

 ## Instructions
 * There are many ways to get this repository.